 While intersemiotic translations of aesthetic works have been actively researched in the Western scene in the last decade, it has been otherwise in the Asian region.
 An extensive library search has revealed that in Malaysia, intersemiotic studies on local or foreign literary works are glaringly scarce.
 Folktales form an essential part of the cultural and literary heritage of a nation.
 They are often recreated in various forms through comics, films, songs, etc., to preserve them for future generations.
 Regarding research on written folktales represented in other semiotic forms in Malaysia, the legendary Malay folktale, "Puteri Gunung Ledang" or "Princess of Mount Ledang" has been researched to an extent, especially after the release of the locally produced 2004 movie version of the folktale titled "Puteri Gunung Ledang".
-Multiple elements of the movie have been analysed by researchers such as Razali and Salleh (2020) who focused on the musical composition used in the movie, Muhammad (2018) who analysed the concept of heroism, Azmy (2017) who studied the dialogues in relation to metaphors, and Mulaika (2010) who conducted a contrastive analysis on two versions of the movie.
-Other researchers, namely Ahmad et al. (2018) used the tale and created a mobile game, Musa and Ramli (2014) as well as Noh et al. (2018) studied the artwork of Datuk Syed Jamal based on Gunung Ledang.
+Multiple elements of the movie have been analysed by researchers such as Camellia and Marzelan (2020) who focused on the musical composition used in the movie, Muhammad (2018) who analysed the concept of heroism, Sharipah (2017) who studied the dialogues in relation to metaphors, and Mulaika (2010) who conducted a contrastive analysis on two versions of the movie.
+Other researchers, namely Wan Fatimah (2018) used the tale and created a mobile game, Nur Nazirah and Harozila (2014) as well as Marziana et.al.
+(2018) studied the artwork of Datuk Syed Jamal based on Gunung Ledang.
 However, none of these studies has analysed this folktale from a strictly translation angle, namely as intersemiotic translation, or used the multimodal approach and Skopos theory as applied in the present study to identify how the intersemiotic translator has recreated the work similarly or differently from the original tale and what the translator's aim is in reshaping it in the way he or she has done it.
 Thus, there is a gap to be filled with regard to the study of "Puteri Gunung Ledang" as an intersemiotic translation given the fact that this folktale has been constantly recreated in many different semiotic forms in Malaysia.

-In this study, the authors aim to explore the intersemiotic translation of the timeless Malay folktale, "Puteri Gunung Ledang" or "The Princess of Mount Ledang" (also known as "The Princess of Mount Ophir") in the form of batik paintings by the renowned painter Mohamed Abdullah @ Mat Dollah (n.d).
+In this study, the authors aim to explore the intersemiotic translation of the timeless Malay folktale, "Puteri Gunung Ledang" or "The Princess of Mount Ledang" (also known as "The Princess of Mount Ophir") in the form of batik paintings by the renowned painter Mohamed Abdullah @ Mat Dollah.
 The two specific objectives of this study are to identify the variant and invariant features in Mat Dollah's representation of the folktale by comparing his batik paintings to its original written account and investigate Mat Dollah's skopos or purpose for recreating the folktale in his batik paintings in the ways that he has represented it.
-Six selected batik paintings of the folktale are analysed using multimodality approaches by Kress and van Leeuwen, including visual grammar, viewer networks, and modality (2006), social actor representations (van Leeuwen, 2008), and colour (van Leeuwen, 2011), to fulfil the first objective.
-Transcripts from an email interview with the painter are analysed to fulfil the second objective, and Vermeer's Skopos Theory, first introduced in1978 (as cited in Vermeer, 1989b), will be used to discuss the overall findings of this study.
+Six selected batik paintings of the folktale are analysed using Kress and Van Leeuwen's (2006) multimodality approaches in visual grammar focusing on social actor representations and viewer networks (2008), colour (2011) and modality to fulfil the first objective.
+Transcripts from an email interview with the painter are analysed to fulfil the second objective, and Vermeer's Skopos Theory (1978) will be used to discuss the overall findings of this study.